CeleryXD/AssaultCube-Cheat/README.md

 # AssaultCube-Cheat
-A extrememly bad assault cube cheat I made for fun!.
-Works only for Assault Cube 1.3.0.2 which is the current latest version as of february 2026
+A extrememly bad assault cube cheat I made for fun while poking around python Works only for Assault Cube 1.3.0.2 which is the current latest version as of february 2026

 # Tutorial!: